josh-collinsworth/joco-sveltekit/src/lib/content/posts/ten-years-of-code.md

 ---

-I was lucky to land my first tech job<Footnote number="3"/> at a company like [Flywheel](https://getflywheel.com), even though I didn't realize at the time how much I and most of the people around me were being undervalued.
+I was lucky to land my first tech job<footnote>Actually, technically, my first tech job was as a call center rep for America Online, but we don't need to go back that far.</footnote> at a company like [Flywheel](https://getflywheel.com), even though I didn't realize at the time how much I and most of the people around me were being undervalued.
 (That's a long story with many chapters, but one common to midwestern tech companies.)

 Still, the opportunity to learn everything I learned there—both in terms of the day-to-day technical aspects, and the inner workings of a startup—was one that doesn't come along often, and one I didn't fully appreciate until years later.